Skip to main content

 We can provide relaxation CDs for you to use at home and encourage regular use of relaxation.
 We also run Tai Chi Style sessions which again encourage relaxation.
 If you wish to discuss this further then please talk to your Cardiac Rehabilitation Team.

 The Improving Access to Psychological Therapy team are a service set up to support people with long-term conditions with their mental health and wellbeing.
 The service is free and you can self-refer to access a range of talking therapies, information and self-help literature.
-To self-refer into the service telephone 0800 8048999 or for all other enquiries call 03000 211563.
+To self-refer into the service phone 0800 8048999 or for all other enquiries call 03000 211563.

 Healthy eating and drinking